-At All Saints', all adults within the school community are responsible for the welfare of our pupils.
+At All Saints all adults within the school community are responsible for the welfare of our pupils.
 We foster a positive ethos where everyone understands the importance of a positive approach to all behaviour in a nurturing environment.
-This includes: nurturing environment.
 This includes:

-- Mutual trust and respect between all adults and children - Personal, Social and Health Education (PSHE) lessons where discussions explore emotions, feelings and worries - A whole school approach to using 'Zones of Regulation'; this enables children to develop a wider emotional vocabulary to support their emotional literacy skills
+- Mutual trust and respect between all adults and children - Personal, Social and Health Education (PSHE) - Teacher led circle times and discussions to explore emotions, feelings and worries